-Require full implementation of the JJDPA by appropriating \$176 million dollars for Titles II & V of the Act in FY2022 budget, including:
+Require full implementation of the JJDPA by appropriating \$350 million dollars for Titles II & V of the Act in FY2023 budget, including:

-- \$80,000,000 to carry out programs under the Charles Grassley Juvenile Justice and Delinquency Prevention Program, Title II of the Juvenile Justice and Delinquency Prevention Act, as authorized by the Juvenile Justice Reform Act of 2018; - o of which not more than 5% goes to provide training and technical assistance to states; and - o of which not more than 10% goes to support research conducted by OJJDP.
+- \$250,000,000 to carry out programs under the Charles Grassley Juvenile Justice and Delinquency Prevention Program, Title II of the Juvenile Justice and Delinquency Prevention Act, as authorized by the Juvenile Justice Reform Act of 2018; - of which not more than 5% goes to provide training and technical assistance to states; and - of which not more than 10% goes to support research conducted by OJJDP.

-Title II of JJDPA provides federal funding to states to promote delinquency prevention and assist them to comply with federally-mandated core requirements designed to protect children from the dangers of placement in adult jails and lockups; keep status offenders/non-delinquent children out of locked custody; and address the racial and ethnic disparities faced by youth of color in the justice system.
+Title II of JJDPA provides federal funding to states to promote delinquency prevention and assist them to comply with federally-mandated core requirements designed to protect children from the dangers of placement in adult jails and lockups; keep status offenders/non-delinquent children out of locked custody; and address the racial and ethnic disparities faced by youth of color in the justice system an important measure in addressing equity within our country's legal system.

-- \$96,053,401 to carry out programs under in the Incentive Youth Promise Grants for Local Delinquency Prevention Programs Act of 2018, Title V of the Juvenile Justice and Delinquency Prevention Act, as authorized by the Juvenile Justice Reform Act of 2018; - o of which, 11% goes to support the Tribal Youth Program; and o the remaining \$86.4 million goes to support the Title V PROMISE grants.
+- \$100,000,000 to carry out programs under in the Incentive Youth Promise Grants for Local Delinquency Prevention Programs Act of 2018, Title V of the Juvenile Justice and Delinquency Prevention Act, as authorized by the Juvenile Justice Reform Act of 2018; - of which, 11% goes to support the Tribal Youth Program; and - the remaining \$89 million goes to support the Title V PROMISE grants.